 - onasemnogene abeparvovec-xioi (Zolgensma), which is approved to treat SMA in children under 2 years old

 Spinraza is a type of medication that’s designed to boost the production of an important protein, known as sensor motor neuron (SMN) protein.
 People with SMA don’t produce enough of this protein on their own.
+The protein helps motor nerves survive.

 If your child’s doctor prescribes Spinraza, they will inject the medication into the fluid surrounding your child’s spinal cord.
 They will start by giving four doses of the medication over the first couple months of treatment.
 After that, they will administer one dose every 4 months.